amirbrd/website/content/project/14-steps-for-better-parking-management/index.md

 Lynch, K. (1960).
 The Image of the City.
 MIT Press.

 Manville, M. & Williams, J. A. (2012).
-The price doesn’t matter if you don’t have to pay: legal exemptions and market-priced parking.
-Journal of Planning Education and Research, 32(3), 289–304.
+The price doesn’t matter if you don’t have to pay: legal exemptions and market-priced parking. *Journal of Planning Education and Research*, 32(3), 289–304.

 Portland Northwest Parking District Reports, https://www.portland.gov/transportation/parking/northwest-parking-district